rh12503/triangula-cli/README.md

-   --population value, --pop value, --size value  the population size in the algorithm (default: 400) --cache value, -c value                        the cache size as a power of 2 (default: 22) --block value, -b value                        the size of the block used when rendering (default: 5) --cutoff value, --cut value                    the size of the block used when rendering (default: 5) --reps value, -r value                         the number of generations before saving to the output file (default: 500) --threads value, -t value                      the number of threads to use or 0 to use all cores (default: 0) --help, -h                                     show help (default: false)
+   --population value, --pop value, --size value  the population size in the algorithm (default: 400) --cache value, -c value                        the cache size as a power of 2 (default: 22) --block value, -b value                        the size of the block used when rendering (default: 5) --cutoff value, --cut value                    the cutoff value of the algorithm (default: 5) --reps value, -r value                         the number of generations before saving to the output file (default: 500) --threads value, -t value                      the number of threads to use or 0 to use all cores (default: 0) --help, -h                                     show help (default: false)